shopware/docs/products/sales-agent/installation.md

 ### Local SSL setup

-To set up SSL for local development, you can follow these steps:
+To set up SSL for local development, follow the below steps:

 1. Install `mkcert` (or similar tools)
 2. Inside the SalesAgent directory, run `mkcert localhost`.
 This will generate a key pair in your current directory.